dependabot/cli/docs/debugging.md

 Try opening a terminal and run `script/dependabot update go_modules dependabot/cli --debug` in the `dependabot-core` project directory.
 This will drop you in an interactive session with the update ready to proceed.

-To perform the update, you need to run two commands:
+To perform the update, you need to run:

-- `bin/run fetch_files`
 - `bin/run update_files`

-If the problem you are debugging is during the fetch step, the fetch_files command will be all you need to run.

-If the problem is after the fetch step, you can repeatedly run update_files while you're debugging.

 In the example `script/dependabot` command above, try running an update in the container.